 How did the band initially form?

-How did the name Sobriquet come about?
+How did the name Realms come about?

 What would you say was your approach to songwriting?